Sindor-suyunov/laravel-gii/README.md

 # About

-powerfull UI interface for generating code (model, controller .. ) in Laravel
+powerfull UI web interface for generating code (model, controller .. ) in Laravel (save your time)

 ## Installation